populationgenomics/gnomad-browser/browser/help/topics/v4-browser-hts.md

   - `flags`: A set containing the flags about the region this variant falls in.
 See `region_flags` description on the v4 Hail Tables [help page](v4-hts#region-flags).
   - `freq`: A struct containing variant frequency information for each subset.
   - `all`: Struct containing variant frequency information calculated across all samples.
     - `ac`: The alternate allele count for this variant calculated across high-quality genotypes (genotypes with depth >= 10, genotype quality >= 20 and minor allele balance > 0.2 for heterozygous genotypes).
-This is the allele count displayed in the gnomAD browser (not `ac_raw` below).
+This is the allele count displayed in the OurDNA browser (not `ac_raw` below).
     - `ac_raw`: The alternate allele count for this variant calculated across unadjusted genotypes.
     - `an`: Total number of alleles for this locus.
     - `hemizygote_count`: Number of hemizygous alternate individuals.